Start Building Your Child’s Credit

 FreeKick’s Diverse Plans—Pick One That Aligns With Your Budget

-With FreeKick, you have various options to choose from depending on your needs and budget.
+With FreeKick, you can choose a plan depending on your needs and budget.
 Here’s a quick breakdown:

 FreeKick’s deposits are FDIC-insured up to $250,000.